 14. When a University Promotion and Tenure Committee review is required, the Committee and the Provost each will review the candidate's file independently and reach a decision based on both the Department's and the College's/Library's performance expectations elaborations documents and the promotion and tenure criteria stated in the Faculty Manual.
 The University Promotion and Tenure Committee may clarify information in the candidate's file.
-For this purpose, contact by the committee is limited to the candidate, Department Chair/Supervisor, Dean, and/or the College/Library Promotion and Tenure Committee.
-A positive recommendation from the University Promotion and Tenure Committee regarding a candidate's status requires a two-thirds majority vote.
+For this purpose, contact by the committee is limited to the candidate, Department Chair/Supervisor, Dean, and/or the College/Library Promotion and Tenure Committee regarding a candidate's status requires a two-thirds majority vote.